We got our hands on the Phantom Blue Honor 8X and it's glorious

 Huawei has sold 6 million Honor 8X phones, the company announced ahead of CES 2019.

-The Honor View 20, which we also saw here at CES, comes in Phantom Red and Phantom Blue and are equally mesmerizing.
+The Honor View 20, which we also saw here at CES, comes in Phantom Red and Phantom Blue, which are equally mesmerizing.
 See what I mean in the gallery below.

 CES 2019: See all of CNET's coverage of the year's biggest tech show.